Operation Independence: 1976

-The mountain and parachute units remained essential as military support for the local police and gendarmerie security forces, as well as the apprehension of several hundred ERP and Montoneros guerrillas who were still operating in the jungles and mountains, and sympathizers hidden among the civilian population in what was described by the American newspaper Baltimore Sun as a "growing 'Viet war'" During the first week of January, the army commandos discovered seven guerrilla hideouts.
+The mountain and parachute units remained essential as military support for the local police and gendarmerie security forces, as well as the apprehension of several hundred ERP and Montoneros guerrillas who were still operating in the jungles and mountains, and sympathizers hidden among the civilian population in what was described by the American newspaper Baltimore Sun as a "growing "'Viet war'" During the first week of January, the army commandos discovered seven guerrilla hideouts.

+On 9 February 1976, during a celebratory dinner that was to take place in the 1st 'Patricios' Regiment Barracks in Buenos Aires in honour of Brigadier-General Acdel Vilas, an attempt was made to poison Vilas and those attending when Private First Class Miguel Romero an infiltrated agent of the Montoneros tampered with the soup that would be first served.
+But Brigadier-General Vilas became suspicious with the texture of the soup and the mass poisoning was averted.
+Romero was able to escape in the immediate confusion but he would be shot dead along with another guerrilla, Isidro Fernández, in a confrontation with security forces in the large industrial sector of Avellaneda in the Argentine capital.

-During February 1976, in an effort to rekindle the rural front in Tucumán, Montoneros sent in reinforcements in the form of a company of their elite "Jungle Troops", which was initially commanded by Juan Carlos Alsogaray (El Hippie), son of General Julio Alsogaray, who had served as head of the Argentine Army from 1966 to 1968.
-The ERP also sent reinforcements to Tucumán in the form of their elite Decididos de Córdoba Company from Córdoba.
+During February, in an effort to rekindle the rural front in Tucumán, Montoneros sent in reinforcements in the form of a company of their elite "Jungle Troops", which was initially commanded by Juan Carlos Alsogaray (El Hippie), son of Lieutenant-General Julio Alsogaray, who had served as head of the Argentine Army from 1966 to 1968.
+The ERP also sent reinforcements to Tucumán in the form of their elite Decididos de Córdoba Company (Die-Hards of Córdoba) from Córdoba Province.

-Bussi achieved a major success on 13 February when the 14th Airborne Infantry Regiment killed "el Hippie" and ambushed his elite Montoneros company.
-Two soldiers and some 10 guerrillas were killed in this action.
-On 30 March, a police officer was gunned down while patrolling in downtown Tucumán.
+Bussi achieved a major success on 13 February when the 14th Airborne Infantry Regiment killed "El Hippie" after ambushing his elite Montoneros company.
+Two paratroopers (Corporal Héctor Roberto Lazarte and Private Pedro Burguener) and some 10 guerrillas were killed in this battle.
+On 30 March, a policeman (Sergeant Pedro Oscar Fagioli) was gunned down and killed by left-wing miltants while patrolling in downtown Tucumán.

-On 10 April, a private was killed in a guerrilla ambush and a policeman was gunned down while standing guard at a hospital.
+On 10 April, a Private Mario Gutiérrez from the 20th Mountain Infantry Regiment was killed in a nocturnal action involving ERP guerrillas operating in the Los Sosa area of the Monteros mountains.That same day, a policeman (Juan Carlos Gerardo Silvetti) was gunned down by three male and one female left-wing militants while he was standing guard at a hospital.

 In mid-April, in a major operation conducted against the ERP underground network in the province of Córdoba, the 4th Airborne Infantry Brigade took into custody and forcibly disappeared some 300 activists.

-On 26 April, inspector general Juan Sirnio of the Tucumán Police was shot dead in his car by unknown perpetrators.
-The same day, the Montoneros guerrillas also killed a retired colonel outside his home in Tucumán.
+On 26 April, inspector general Juan Sirnio of the Tucumán Police was shot dead in his car by Montoneros guerrillas.
+The same day, the Montoneros guerrillas also killed a retired army colonel, Colonel, Abel Héctor Elías Cavagnaro outside his home in Tucumán.